Cquinn21/.github.io-reading-notes/whatsgit.md

 ### Git
 * Git relies on **local operations**.
 This allows for faster processing because it's stored on a local disk.
 Enabling you to also work offline.
 * You can **track changes**.
-All changes made to a file or directory that are saveds is tracked by Git.
+All changes made to a file or directory that are saved is tracked by Git.
 Git will always track if there are any loss or corruption in the file and or directories.
 * Git makes it very hard to lose data.

 There are 3 main states of files in Git: